Prof. Daniel Frings

-Dr Daniel Frings gained his PhD from the University of Kent in 2008 and, after a short period as a visiting researcher at University of California, Santa Barbara, joined London South Bank University the same year.
+Professor Daniel Frings gained his PhD from the University of Kent in 2008 and, after a short period as a visiting researcher at University of California, Santa Barbara, joined London South Bank University the same year.
 He was promoted to the position of Associate Professor in 2015 and of Professor in 2019.

 Within LSBU, he currently serves as Vice Chair of the University Ethics Committee.
 He has experience with teaching and course design at all Higher Education levels, as well as being the Programme Director for the BSc Undergraduate Psychology courses from 2010-13.

 - Psychology of Inter- and Intra-Group Processes

 MSc Addiction Psychology and Counselling

 - Theoretical Foundations of Addiction Counselling and Psychology

 Dr Daniel Frings is interested primarily in both intra and intergroup process, and the application of motivational approaches to understand them.
 His research is split broadly into four streams.

 How they can be utilised to improve health outcomes, increase employee retention and generally have beneficial effects on group members.
 He is currently addressing the question of how group identity affects treatment outcome amongst addicts.
 Other research in this area links the social identity of police officers with psychological resilience.

 Group/team membership and performance

 Dr Frings also has a continuing interest how groups monitor themselves to protect individual members from the effects of impairing factors such as fatigue and alcohol intoxication.
 This research has been funded by the ESRC, and has involved collaboration with the MOD.